karam-qaoud/Data-Structures-and-Algorithms-Visualizer/README.md

 ## How To Start The Project

-To start the project open a terminal in the home directory of the project and run (npm run server) which will kick off the server.
-Then open another terminal and enter the following command (npm run start).
-This will start the client side of the project and you are ready to go.
+To start the project open a terminal in the home directory of the project and run `npm run server` which will start the backend.
+Then open another terminal and run `npm run start`.
+This will start the client side of the project and you will be ready to go.

 ## Overview